All Episodes

 Absolutely.

-I think they honestly believe that they are righteous, that somehow we are because we disagree with them, we are deserving of assault of violence.
+I think they honestly believe that they are righteous, that somehow we are, because we disagree with them, we are deserving of assault, of violence.

 The national teacher of the year, a man named Rodney Robinson, actually tweeted out a couple years ago, Rand Paul's neighbor was a hero.

-I'm calling on Mitch McConnell's neighbors to do the right thing and step up.
+I'm calling on Mitch McConnell's neighbors to do the right thing and step up, literally fomenting violence, further violence against Mitch McConnell.

 And guess what happened to him, Sean?

-Oh ha ha, I was just kidding, didn't mean it.
+Oh, haha, I was just kidding, didn't mean it.

-And what did Camareth do?
+And what did Kamaras do?

-He fell all over himself thanking him for deigning to apologize.
+He fell all over himself, thanking him for deigning to apologize.

 This is the left.

-I had to have, you know, people come out here with the FBI, I had to take showers, you know, immediately trying to rinse everything off, terrified that somehow I've been exposed to anthrax.
+I had to take showers, you know, immediately trying to rinse everything off, terrified that somehow I've been exposed to anthrax.

 We've had threats, death threats.

-You know, the AP says when we were mobbed in DC, oh, they said there's no evidence of that.
+You know, the AP says when we were mobbed in D.C., oh, they said there's no evidence of that.

 Sean, as you know, there's nine minutes of live stream video of us being spit on, screamed in our faces.